-Any member who falls below the eligibility requirements or has disciplinary action may be placed on probation for one semester.
+Any member who falls below the eligibility requirements or has disciplinary action may be placed on probation for one semester, including receiving No Credit in a course.
 If the deficiency is not improved, the student will be dismissed.
+Once a student is dismissed, that student will no longer be eligible for National Honor Society.
 Drug/alcohol, weapons, violent or disorderly behavior violations will result in removal from the National Honor Society.
+A faculty and administrative council will review all academic, disciplinary and character issues that arise with National Honor Society students.